 BMW Airhead Charging System & AGM batteries

-The stock Airhead charging system was designed for flooded cell batteries but doesn’t cut the mustard for many Absorbed Glass Matt (AGM) batteries that require higher maximum charge voltages.
+The stock Airhead charging system was designed around flooded cell lead acid batteries but doesn’t cut the mustard for many Absorbed Glass Matt (AGM) lead acid batteries like Deka and Odyssey that require higher maximum charge voltages.

-The Deka’s will fully charge at a maximum regulator setpoint of 14.6-14.8V (always measured at the battery).
-With the stock loom and charging system in good nick, you might see a maximum charge voltage of around 14V at best but usually lower (even with the 14.2V setpoint of both the Bosch RE57 and RE55 regulators) which is less than optimal for AGM’s and becomes hopeless with the headlight switched on, which is all the time right?
+The oft used Deka ETX20L and Odyssey PC680 AGM batteries will fully charge at a maximum regulator setpoint of 14.6-14.8V (always measured at the battery and around 20C ambient temp if possible).
+However, with the stock loom and charging system in good nick, you might see a maximum charge voltage of around 14V at best but usually lower (even with the 14.2V setpoint of both the Bosch RE57 and RE55 regulators).
+This is less than optimal for AGM’s and becomes hopeless with the headlight switched on, which is all the time right?

 The Diode Hack